devstaff-crete/devstaff-draw/README.md

 | POST             | /urlBase/participants.json                     |
 | PUT/PATCH/DELETE | /urlBase/participants/1.json                   |

+## Admin page

+To access the admin page, please use the password provided in the `.env`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: